-D hammered the boards off from the opposite side.
-We had a nice collection of rusty nails afterwards.
+I hammered the boards off from the opposite side.
+I had a nice collection of rusty nails afterwards.

-While he was doing that, I was giving them a light sanding.
-Once all of the boards were off, we had to put them back on, only this time they would be side by side.
+Afterwards I gave them a light sanding.
+Once all of the boards were off, I had to put them back on, only this time they would be side by side.

 Step 3: Place boards back on frame, side by side.

-Since the boards were now side by side the width was smaller, so we just cut the remaining frame off of one side, which worked well because the size we ended up with was much better.
-Then we screwed the boards back in, using the existing nail holes.
+Since the boards were now side by side the width was smaller, so I just cut the remaining frame off of one side, which worked well because the size I ended up with was much better.
+Then I screwed the boards back in, using the existing nail holes and slightly larger screws.

 Step 4: Cut off excess frame